Which of the following compounds contains an aldehyde functional ... | Study Prep in Pearson+

 Multiple Choice

-Which of the following correctly identifies the functional group highlighted in the structure of ?
+Which of the following best describes an alkyne functional group in a hydrocarbon structure?

 5